firebase/firebase-cpp-sdk/release_build_files/readme.md

 ### Upcoming Release
 -   Changes
-    - General: Add FirebaseApp.GetApps(), to return the list of firebase app.
+    - General: Add FirebaseApp.GetApps(), to return the list of firebase::App` instances.
     - Firestore: Add support for disjunctions in queries (OR queries) ([#1335](https://github.com/firebase/firebase-cpp-sdk/pull/1335)).